alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 That's basically all.
 Measurement is vital!
 It's difficult to add anything to that.

 Measurement is hard!
-Variety of versions, libraries, languages, OSes, hardware and tools to measure only aggravate the situation.
+Variety of versions, libraries, languages, OSes, hardware and tools only aggravate the situation.

 Essentially you are interested in two levels, let's call them macro and micro.

-On macro level, metrics and macro-benchmarks help you understand how your code works in production and on real data and show the real impact of changes.
+On macro level, metrics and macro-benchmarks help you understand how your code works in production on real data and show the real impact of changes.

-Microbenchmarks - are crucial.
+On micro level, microbenchmarks - are crucial.
 They provide fast feedback and increase confidence.
-They are like unit tests when performance is a feature.
+They are like unit tests where performance is a feature.
 Microbenchmarking is hard!

 [Microbenchmarking DOs & DON'Ts from Microsoft:](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/performance-guidelines.md#creating-a-microbenchmark)